clementboloch/OCR_P10/README.md

 And activate the virtual environment:
 `pipenv shell`

+## Database setup
+Go to src folder:
+`cd src`
+And make the migrations:
+`python manage.py migrate`

 ## Launch the program

-Go inside the `src` directory and launch the local server:
+Launch the local server:
-`cd src`
 `python manage.py runserver`